Dharm-dagar/skill-swap/README.md

 # 💡 Skill Swap Platform

 A mini web application that enables users to list their skills and request other skills in return.
-This platform facilitates peer-to-peer learning and collaboration by connecting users who want to exchange skills — like coding for design, writing for video editing, and more.

 ## 🚀 Features